 Young farmers advisory council

-The Young Farmers Advisory Council provides a strong voice for young people in Agriculture.
+The Young Farmers Advisory Council provides a strong voice for young people in Agriculture and related industries.
 The Council also serves to develop the sector leaders of tomorrow.

-The Council is a group of dynamic and motivated young people from various agricultural industries and regions, who advise government on issues affecting young people in agriculture and on program delivery.
+The Council is a group of enthusiastic young people from various agricultural industries and regions who work with Agriculture Victoria to grow a sustainable and profitable agriculture sector.
 Council members also act as young ambassadors to attract new entrants to the state's vibrant agriculture sector.